dnsimple/dnsimple-support/content/articles/ordering-lets-encrypt-certificate.markdown

 ## Order requirements

 To order an SSL certificate you need a DNSimple account.
-A subscription is necessary to keep the certificate renewed and the domain must be delegated to use due to the DNS challenge automatically configured and checked in our implementation. **It is not necessary to transfer registration to us, but the domain must be delegated to our name servers.**
+A subscription is necessary to keep the certificate renewed and the domain must be delegated to use DNSimple's name servers due to the DNS challenge—which is automatically configured and checked in our implementation. **It is not necessary to transfer registration to us, but the domain must be delegated to our name servers.**

 # Steps